Weinberger-Lab/sarscov2-TIP/README.md

 # sarscov2-TIP
-Raw data and code associated with "An engineered SARS-CoV-2 interfering particle inhibits multiple variants and exhibits a high barrier to resistance".
+Raw data and code associated with "Identification of a Therapeutic Interfering Particle (TIP): a single-administration SARS-CoV-2 antiviral with a high barrier to evolution of resistance".

 ## Raw data
-RNASeq data are available at GEO with accession number GSE184447.
+- RNASeq data are available at GEO with accession number GSE184447.
-Other raw tabulated data are available at XXXX.
+- Other raw tabulated data are available at XXXX.

 ## Code
 Contains code for simulation and visualization for within-host and between-host dynamics results.
 Dependencies: